 - shallot – you can substitute red onion but shallot creates a more delicate result with less of that raw onion forward bite to it.

 - red wine vinegar – red wine vinegar is truly the best here.
-Some versions use lemon juice, lime juice, apple cider vinegar, or distilled white vinegar and you can substitute those if you must.
+Some versions use lemon juice, lime juice, apple cider vinegar, or distilled white vinegar and you can substitute those if you must but prioritize using a good quality vinegar.

 - smoked paprika – can substitute regular paprika but smoked really is excellent.
 I especially recommend smoked paprika if pairing with grilled or smoked meats and vegetables.